michaldudak/light-grid/readme.md

 ##Running tests
 Type in `grunt test`, sit back and enjoy.
 This will check code style, run JSHint, build the project and run all the tests.

+To continuously run code checks and tests, execute `grunt sanity-check`.

 ##Author
 [Michał Dudak](http://dudak.me)